CauldronDevelopmentLLC/sandbubble/README.md

   If the special value `skel` is specified then the contents of ``/etc/skel`` will be copied to the destination directory when it is first created.
-This is useful to setup a new default home directory.
+This is useful to setup a new sandbox home directory.
 Note, if ``.bashrc`` exists in ``/etc/skel`` the name of the sandbox will be added to the command prompt.